Skip to content

 • Respond 2xx to acknowledge.
 Any non-2xx response, a timeout (10s), or a connection error counts as a failure.

 • Retries.
-A failed delivery is retried on subsequent flushes, up to five attempts, then it stops.
+A failed delivery is retried with a growing backoff (about one more minute per attempt), up to five attempts, then it stops.
 Deliveries are not strictly ordered, and an event may arrive more than once, so make your handler idempotent (the external_id on run.held, or the period on period.closed, are natural dedup keys).

 • Decoupled from ingest.
 Delivery happens out of band, so a slow or dead endpoint never slows down the run that triggered it.